zucchero-sintattico/piper-kt/resources/report/docs/02-analysis/02-02-functional.md

     2. Ability to turn on and off the microphone and camera.

 ## User Stories

-In the following section, we have defined the user stories that capture and describe the functional requirements of the application.
+In order to capture and describe the functional requirements listed before, we have decided to use the User Stories approach.

 These user stories are written from the perspective of the end-users and describe the features and functionalities that they expect from the application.

 ### Registration and Authentication